DopTrack/estimate/README.md

 Educational course material
 ---------------

-To run the practical you need to install an additional elements:
+To run the practical you need to install additional elements:

 Make sure to install the Jupyter Lab software within the environment as well
 ```